-Choose from the selection below.
+Choose one theme from these below.

-This could include Everything: moving from our immediate environment out to the world and beyond as beautifully exemplified in this poetic Iroquois Thanksgiving Address
+This could include everything: moving from our immediate environment, out to the world, and beyond, as beautifully exemplified in this poetic Iroquois Thanksgiving Address.

-- honor due to those who give or serve in order that we may continue to live
+- honor due to those who give or serve in order that we may continue to live.

-- acknowledgement of difficult times: losses, trials or challenges that must be faced to move forward
+- acknowledgement of difficult times: losses, trials or challenges that must be faced to move forward.

 What do the people listening to you expect to hear?

 Is it lighthearted stories and recollections or something more solemn and formal?

 If it's family and friends you're talking to, it could be a round up of the year's life changing events involving the people present.
 Like for instance, a marriage, a change of job, or the birth of a child, the challenge of a diagnosis of a serious illness ...